lavanet/docs/docs/governance/overview.md

+---
+slug: /overview
+title: Governance Overview
+---

 # 🗳️ Governance Overview

 ### 🌐 **Overview**

 Governance is at the heart of the Lava Network’s decentralized approach, enabling the community to shape the future of the protocol collaboratively.

 The governance model in Lava is **on-chain**, meaning that all voting and proposal mechanisms are conducted directly on the blockchain.
 This ensures a transparent and tamper-proof process, where every stakeholder’s input can be tracked and verified.
 With this approach, the community collectively decides on upgrades, changes to network parameters, specification updates, and more.